Residential Visits and Trips

 At Halebank C E Primary, we are proud to offer all children from Year 2 upwards the opportunity to go on a school residential visit wherever and whenever possible.
 School residential visits provide children with many wonderful experiences and memories.
 They help children to develop their independence, learn new skills and visit places they may never get to go!

-In the school year 2023 - 2024 our Year 2 pupils spent a night in Delamere Forest and our Year 5/6 children had the opportunity to spend 2 nights on an outward bound trip to Winnmarleigh Hall.
-Last year our Year3/4 pupils spent the night at The Catalyst Museum sleeping under the stars and this year we are hoping that they will have a chance to enjoy a sleepover in school looking at the starry sky once more.
+In the school year 2024-5 our Year 2 pupils spent a night in Delamere Forest and our Year 5/6 children had the opportunity to spend 2 nights in York.

 School trips can offer lots of different benefits for school children.
 Not only do they provide an opportunity for pupils to learn outside the classroom, but they also help to develop their social skills, increase confidence, and encourage personal development.
 They can help develop students' self-esteem, self-confidence, and self-belief.
 It gives young people the chance to experience cultures, respect differences, and develop new friendships with their peers and thus broaden their horizons and knowledge.